Bystré (Svitavy District): Geography

 Bystré is located about 16 km southwest of Svitavy and 48 km north of Brno.
 It lies in the Upper Svratka Highlands.
 The highest point is at 729 m above sea level.
+The stream Bysterský potok originates here and then flows through the town.
 The Křetínka River flows through the eastern part of the municipal territory, through the village of Hamry.